transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 This project definitely turned into more than I was expecting when I started.
 I had hoped to get some pretty graphics after only a few weeks of work, (the initial implementation only took about that long), but that didn't happen and it quickly became my white whale.
 I *had* to finish it.
-The real journey was the six to eight weeks of switching between debugging and working on other projects while the problems percolated in the back of my brain.
+The real journey was the eight weeks of switching between debugging and working on other projects while the problems percolated in the back of my brain.
 But I did it.
 I got it to a playable (albeit still buggy) state.

 Special thanks to [ComradeOj](https://mode5.net/) for the demo ROMs, and [Mike Pavone](https://twitter.com/mikepavone) and the other contributors for